2006 UEFA Champions League final: Officials

+Team selection

 Barcelona were expected to line up in a 4–2–3–1 formation, with Ronaldinho, Ludovic Giuly and Deco supporting Samuel Eto'o who would be deployed as the lone striker.
 They had doubts about the fitness of Lionel Messi going into the final.
 He had pulled a thigh muscle during the second leg of their match with Chelsea, and had not played since, though he was included in the 22-man squad for the final.
 Barcelona coach Frank Rijkaard stated he would leave it late before deciding whether to select him.
 Despite being included in the squad, Messi did not feature in the final.
 Arsenal were expected to line up in a 4–5–1 formation, with Thierry Henry as the sole striker.
 There was much discussion about whether José Antonio Reyes would take the place of Robert Pires on the left of midfield.
 It had been announced before the match that this would be Pires' last match as he had agreed to join Villarreal next season.